Guide

 Hypertune also provides granular, real-time evaluation counts on your flag targeting, so you can visually confirm that users are matching rules, entering experiments, and being assigned variants correctly — all in a single view.

-Analyze experiment results
+Analyze experiment results with a funnel

 Go to the Analytics view in the dashboard and click the + button in the top-right of the sidebar.
 Select Funnel, enter a name, and click Create.